sharjeelsayed/learn.sharjeelsayed.com/README.md

 # Curated Self Study Guide for Computer Science and DevOps/SRE/SysAdmin

-An always updated copy of this document can be found at http://Learn.SharjeelSayed.com
+Refer the latest updated copy of this page at http://Learn.SharjeelSayed.com

 Reach me at http://SharjeelSayed.com